 If you’ve been following the news of e-Commerce lately, you couldn't miss the fuss about the release of Magento 2.
 Most certainly, you do already know what are the differences between Magento 1.x and Magento 2.
 You also should have heard about the benefits of the platform’s second generation.
 Nonetheless, having all the info at your disposal, the idea of upgrade Magento 1 to Magento 2 may still seem to be not reasonable enough.

 And that’s OK.
 A few months ago, nobody would have enough courage to say that Magento 1.x is terrible.
 Now, we hear Magento being slandered because of its flaws (rightfully or not) here and there.

 Obviously, Magento 2 got enhanced.
 For about five years, a talented team of programmers was working hard to endow the shopping cart with the most exceptional e-Commerce functionality out there.
 And even though they undoubtedly succeeded, it doesn’t make Magento 1.x worse itself, does it?

-To know whether you should consider upgrading to 2.0 as your prior task or not, there’re a few questions to answer first.
+To know whether you should consider upgrading Magento 1.x to 2.x as your priority task or not, there’re a few questions to answer first.

 To begin with, let’s face the fact that there’s no way back for Magento.
 Soon, the community will get focused solely on version 2.x up until the time Magento 3.x appears on the shelves.
 Ultimately, this means you’ll stop receiving any security or functionality updates for your plugins, themes and the platform itself.

 - Full Page Caching - one of the essential improvements that allow for lightening server loads and accelerating page load speed by up to 50%!
 Eventually, it will cause a positive impact on SEO of the website, as well as on the shopping experience of your customers.

 - Streamlined Checkout Process - brings significant changes to checkout page called to reduce the rate of shopping cart abandonment, but increase conversions rate instead.